samuelbalogh/aws-cert-dva-c01/README.md

 Amazon VPC comprises a variety of objects that will be familiar to customers with existing networks:

-- A Virtual Private Cloud: A logically isolated virtual network in the AWS cloud.
+- A **Virtual Private Cloud**: A logically isolated virtual network in the AWS cloud.
 You define a VPC’s IP address space from ranges you select.
-- Subnet: A segment of a VPC’s IP address range where you can place groups of isolated resources.
+- **Subnet**: A segment of a VPC’s IP address range where you can place groups of isolated resources.
-- Internet Gateway: The Amazon VPC side of a connection to the public Internet.
+- **Internet Gateway**: The Amazon VPC side of a connection to the public Internet.
-- NAT Gateway: A highly available, managed Network Address Translation (NAT) service for your resources in a private subnet to access the Internet.
+- **NAT Gateway**: A highly available, managed Network Address Translation (NAT) service for your resources in a private subnet to access the Internet.
-- Virtual private gateway: The Amazon VPC side of a VPN connection.
+- **Virtual private gateway**: The Amazon VPC side of a VPN connection.
-- Peering Connection: A peering connection enables you to route traffic via private IP addresses between two peered VPCs.
+- **Peering Connection**: A peering connection enables you to route traffic via private IP addresses between two peered VPCs.
-- VPC Endpoints: Enables private connectivity to services hosted in AWS, from within your VPC without using an Internet Gateway, VPN, Network Address Translation (NAT) devices, or firewall proxies.
+- **VPC Endpoints**: Enables private connectivity to services hosted in AWS, from within your VPC without using an Internet Gateway, VPN, Network Address Translation (NAT) devices, or firewall proxies.
-- Egress-only Internet Gateway: A stateful gateway to provide egress only access for IPv6 traffic from the VPC to the Internet.
+- **Egress-only Internet Gateway**: A stateful gateway to provide egress only access for IPv6 traffic from the VPC to the Internet.

 ### How do I get started with Amazon VPC?